sekka1/managedkube.com/_posts/2019-02-12-pod-failure-crashloopbackoff.md

 * TOC
 {:toc}

-## Introduction: troubleshooting `CrashLoopBackOff`
+## Introduction: troubleshooting CrashLoopBackOff

 I am writing a series of blog posts about troubleshooting Kubernetes.
 One of the reasons why Kubernetes is so complex is because troubleshooting what went wrong requires many levels of information gathering.
 It’s like trying to find the end of one string in a tangled ball of strings.
-In this post, I am going to walk you through troubleshooting the state, CrashLoopBackOff.
+In this post, I am going to walk you through troubleshooting the state, `CrashLoopBackOff`.

 Your pod can fail in all kinds of ways.
-One failure status is CrashLoopBackOff.
-You will usually see this when you do a “kubectl get pods”.
+One failure status is `CrashLoopBackOff`.
+You will usually see this when you do a `kubectl get pods`.

 ```yaml
 $ kubectl get pods